alefiury/Bicodec-Decoder-Training/README.md

 ```

 This trainer uses the same wav2vec2 feature extraction as Spark-TTS:
-- audio is **resampled to 16 kHz** for wav2vec2 features,
+- Audio is **resampled to 16 kHz** for wav2vec2 features,
-- the decoder is trained to reconstruct **target audio** at 16 kHz or 24 kHz.
+- The decoder is trained to reconstruct **target audio** at 16 kHz or 24 kHz.

 > If your dataset is truly native 24 kHz, the 24 kHz decoder learns a bandwidth-extension / upsampling prior
 > conditioned on the same 50-tps features.